-At strategic level, the COVID-19 pandemic, electricity load shedding and the 2017 drought are examples of unforeseen challenges that required immediate action and could not be delayed.
+At strategic level, natural disasters like floods and storms/winds, or fires, the COVID-19 pandemic, electricity load shedding and the 2017 drought are examples of unforeseen challenges that required immediate action and could not be delayed.
 M&E proved to be the practical solution to immediately respond to the situation.
 This approach allows for flexibility and improved effectiveness of performance management in Drakenstein.